-Install cowling
+Install top cowling

-- 1. Be sure that a cowling lock lever is released. - 2.
-Be sure that the rubber seal is seated all the way around the engine. - 3.
-Place the cowling on top of the seal. - 4.
-Check to be sure the rubber seal fits correctly all the way around the engine. - Move the lever to lock the cowling as shown.
-NOTICE: If the cowling is not installed correctly, water spray under the cowling can damage the engine, or the cowling can blow off at high speeds.
-[ECM01990]
+- Be sure that the cowling lock lever is released. - 2.
+Be sure that the rubber seal is seated all the way around the top cowling. - 3.
+Place the top cowling on the bottom cowling. - Check to be sure the rubber seal is seated correctly between the top cowling and the bottom cowling. - Move the cowling lock lever to lock the top cowling as shown.
+NOTICE: If the top cowling is not installed correctly, water spray under the top cowling can damage the engine, or the top cowling can blow off at high speeds.
+[ECMO1992]